-Bruce Springsteen Trump Rant: Americans Are Tired Of Celebrity’s Politically Charged Rhetoric [Opinion]
+Bruce Springsteen Trump Rant: Americans Are Tired Of Celebrity’s Politically-Charged Rhetoric [Opinion]

 Does Bruce even know what Trump truly stands for, or is he yet another victim of mainstream media propaganda?

-To Springsteen and all the other celebrities who think they know what’s best for the American people, it’s not bigoted to establish borders and deport criminal illegal citizens from the country; it’s called following the law.
+To Springsteen and all the other celebrities who think they know what’s best for the American people, it’s not bigoted to establish borders and deport criminals living illegally in the country; it’s called following the law.
 It’s not racist to enforce the immigration laws that were set by our forefathers; it’s completely logical and also qualifies as following the law.
-It’s not intolerant to be wary of letting in millions of people from a part of the world where deranged terrorists, who just happen to hate everything Western society stands for, are taking over the land; that’s called being smart, cautious and responsible.
+It’s not intolerant to be wary of letting in millions of people from a part of the world where deranged terrorists, who just happen to hate everything Western society stands for, are taking over the land; that’s called being smart, cautious, and responsible.

 The Bruce Springsteen Trump rant and other attempts by celebrities to appeal to and change the minds of the American people and/or Americans in positions of power vis-à-vis Trump is downright galling.
-It would be best for them to hush their politically “inspiring,” anti Trump rhetoric and just return to performing the niche they were lucky enough to be blessed with.
+It would be best for them to hush their politically “inspiring,” anti-Trump rhetoric and just return to performing the niche they were lucky enough to be blessed with.
 After all, that’s the real reason they’re known and loved.

 [Featured Image by Bradley Kanaris/Getty Images]